SeanBackstrom/SeanBackstrom.github.io/_posts/2020-06-25-NLP-Vs-Traditional.md

 ### Tldr; It lost...Bad

-I want to really give the traditional machine learning algorithm a chance so I've done some feature engineering to give it some umpf.
+I want to really give the traditional machine learning algorithm a chance so I've found lots of features other than the job description to find giveaways of fraud postings.

 First, I've deleted columns such as "Job Description", and "benefits" as they are handwritten style, and can not be categorized.
 I've kept lots of columns such as "Location" and "department" which are categorical and can be numericalized.